Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 If you are considering taking medication for anxiety – do your research.

-I've personally seen antidepressant and anti-anxiety medications make a huge difference in people's lives, but I've also witnessed (and experienced) nasty side effects, addiction and painful withdrawals that can accompany some of these drugs.
+I've seen antidepressant and anti-anxiety medications make a huge difference in people's lives, but I've also witnessed and experienced nasty side effects, addiction, and painful withdrawals that can accompany some of these drugs.

 Diet & Nutrition

-Think about how you feel after eating something unhealthy – like gorging on a pint of Ben and Jerry's ice cream – compared to how you feel eating something healthy like a fruit and vegetable smoothie.
+Think about how you feel after eating something unhealthy – like gorging on a pint of ice cream – compared to how you feel eating something healthy like a fruit and vegetable smoothie.

-Now think about how often we tend to reach for the ice cream or the fast food in proportion to healthier options.
+Now think about how often you tend to reach for the ice cream or the fast food in proportion to healthier options.

 Diet and nutrition go beyond just eating sweets or fast food, however.

-The number of unhealthy choices we make on a daily basis, along with the overall health of our bodies and our body's ability to metabolize and digest food and nutrients also plays a large part in diet and nutrition.
+The number of unhealthy choices you make daily, your body's overall health, and your body's ability to metabolize and digest food and nutrients also play a large part in diet and nutrition.

 Nutritional Deficiency/Excess

-Our brains and bodies rely on a number of different vitamins, minerals and amino acids in order for us to function at our best.
+Your brain and body rely on many different vitamins, minerals, and amino acids to function at your best.

-However, if we have a poor diet, take certain prescription meds or have trouble absorbing the proper nutrients because of an illness or other issues, we may be lacking in some of these important nutrients.
+However, if you have a poor diet, take certain prescription meds, or have trouble absorbing the proper nutrients because of an illness or other issues, you may lack some of these crucial nutrients.

 Common nutrient deficiencies related to anxiety: